StephenIles/OneLife-Milestone-Project-1-/README.md

 -   ### Design
     -   #### Colour Scheme
         -   I used [Color Hunt](https://colorhunt.co) to find a colour palette I felt went well with the design of the website.
-This is the [Colour Palette](https://colorhunt.co/palette/3924675d3587a367b1ffd1e3) that I ended up chosing and these will be features throughout the website.
+This is the [Colour Palette](https://colorhunt.co/palette/3924675d3587a367b1ffd1e3) that I ended up chosing and these will be featured throughout the website.
     -   #### Typography
         -   The Oswald and Roboto are the two main font used throughout the whole website with Sans Serif as the fallback font in case for any reason these fonts are not being imported into the site correctly.
 Both fonts are clean and commonly used fonts, Oswald is have more of a block type look to is making it ideal for Headers and Titles while Roboto is more rounded and ideal for website text.
     -   #### Imagery